veselosky/bluebucket/content/p0-architecture-1.md

 sometimes misapplied, still eases communication and understanding, because it is so much easier to talk about Archivists and Scribes than about "repository manager" and "format transformer."

-## Some definitions

-For this discussion we will be using the metaphor of our system as a **library**, and the software processes as **agents** or employees in our library.

 If this is the digital library of your content, in the Blue Bucket architecture S3 is the **archive**, the repository where all your materials are kept.